 What happens at the border?

-For most UK travellers, the new border process will feel a little different, but not overwhelming.
+For most UK travellers, the new border process may feel a little different, but not overwhelming.
 Instead of just handing over your passport for a quick stamp, you’ll go through a short series of checks that use technology to make things more accurate and secure.

 Here’s a step-by-step look at what to expect when you arrive at an EES-enabled border: